 About the Author:

 Emily VR is a graduate of Harvard Law School.
 Her articles have appeared in the Gifted Education Review, the WeAreGifted2 blog, Tall Poppies magazine, and The Fissure Blog from NuMinds Enrichment.
-She is a supporter of public education, of meeting disability needs and gifted needs, and of diversity in gifted education.
-She is currently serving on the board of the RISD Council of PTAs as SAGE Chair (Special and Gifted Education), and she completed the Graduate Certificate in Gifted Education through the University of North Texas.
+She is a supporter of public education, of meeting both disability needs and gifted needs, and of improving diversity in gifted education.
+She served on the board of the RISD Council of PTAs as SAGE Chair (Special and Gifted Education), and she completed the Graduate Certificate in Gifted Education through the University of North Texas.